Steps to Restore MDF File to Different Database Without Data Loss

 How to Restore SQL MDF File to a Different Database

 The easiest and safest way to move an MDF file to database is using a reliable tool, such as SQL Recovery Tool.
-The software is compatible with MDF files created in SQL Server 2017, 2016, 2014, 2012, 2008 / 2008 R2, 2005, and 2000 versions.
-Follow the steps and MDF files can be exported without any trouble.
+The software is compatible with MDF files created in SQL Server 2019, 2017, 2016, 2014, 2012, 2008 / 2008 R2, 2005, and 2000 versions.
+More so, the tool allows you to export database in SQL Server database, SQL compatible Scripts, or CSV format.
+You need to follow the steps and MDF files can be exported without any trouble.

-- Open the software and click on Add button
+- Open the software and click on Open button

 - Navigate to the location of primary database file and select it